- What to Expect

 Wetlands Discovery Center Celebrates World Wetlands Day

-The South Louisiana Wetlands Discovery Center will host Terrebonne Parish’s eighth annual World Wetlands Day celebration on Thursday, February 2, 2017 from 8:45 a.m. to 2 p.m. at the Bayou Terrebonne Waterlife Museum.
+The South Louisiana Wetlands Discovery Center will host Terrebonne Parish’s 11th annual World Wetlands Day celebration on Friday, January 31, 2020 from 8:45 a.m. to 3:15 p.m. at the Bayou Terrebonne Waterlife Museum.

-“World Wetlands Day gives the Wetlands Discovery Center an opportunity to give back to our community by inviting students from three schools to attend this field trip free of charge.
+“World Wetlands Day gives the Wetlands Discovery Center an opportunity to give back to our community by inviting students to attend this field trip free of charge.
 We work hard during the year to raise the funds to be able to produce these programs.
 We’re also very lucky to have several groups that partner with us to provide the hands-on activities during the day.
-These groups include BTNEP, LSU Wildlife Hospital of LA, CWPPRA, USDA Sugarcane Research Station, and LA Wildlife and Fisheries.”
+These groups include BTNEP, LSU Wildlife Hospital of LA, and CWPPRA.”

 For more information about the Wetlands Discovery Center or its programs, please visit www.slwdc.org or call (985) 580-7289.